Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 Buying vs. Renting

-Look at numbers: the average rent for a one-bedroom is about $1,500/month and two-bedrooms often exceed $2,000; downtown areas like the Pearl District push one-bedrooms to $1,694 and two-bedrooms to $1,928.
+Average rent for a one-bedroom is about $1,500/month; two-bedrooms often exceed $2,000.
+Downtown areas like the Pearl District push one-bedrooms to $1,694 and two-bedrooms to $1,928.

-If you plan to stay and target rising-value areas, buying can convert housing costs into equity over time.
+If you need mobility or lower upfront costs, renting makes sense even in pricier neighborhoods.
+If you plan to stay long-term and target rising-value areas, buying can convert housing costs into equity over time.

 Utilities, Internet, and Home Maintenance Costs